obiba/amber-doc/studio-user-guide/cookbook/form-builder/translation.rst

+.. _cb_translation:

 How to translate field labels?
 ==============================

 When the form is proposed in several languages, here are the good practices for designing the form translations with a minimum of efforts.